-Mr. Conyers.
+Mr. Convers.
 Now if you are reciting that as a typical incident that has happened in several States, assuming the best, positive influence, yours would be the only State in the Union that has implemented such a program.
 In Michigan that doesn't happen.
 Most States, I am told, are hard pressed for cash in the first place, so it isn't that they need somebody's great idea to realize that they ought to get into a construction race.
-The simple point of the matter is that they are strapped for funds, so that your point isn't representative of my experience at all.
+The simple point of the matter is that they are strapped for funds, so that your point isn't representative of my experience to ask a few questions?

 I am going to stop.
 I have taken up far more time.
 You presented a great amount of material.
-Certainly your time here has been very important.
+Certainly your time here has been very

-I was wondering if Mr. Volkmer would permit me to allow the staff to ask a few questions?
+I was wondering if Mr. Volkmer would permit me to allow the staff